|

 Come,

-let us go for a walk, O mind, to Kāli, the Wish-fulfilling Tree,
+let us go for a walk, O mind, to Kāli, the Wish-fulfilling Tree, And there beneath It gather the four fruits of life.

 Of your two wives, Dispassion and Worldliness,